andreyc0d3r/wp-swiper/src/README.txt

 == Changelog ==
+= 1.2.7 =
+* Added debug setting to the settings page that outputs debug info to the frontend

+= 1.2.6 =
+* Added a debugging tool that allows users to reset slide slugs for each slide, ensuring proper synchronization with slide data in the parent block.

+= 1.2.5 =
+* Fix breakpoints

+= 1.2.4 =
+* Fix legacy code toggle

+= 1.2.3 =
+* fixed condition on swiper load

+= 1.2.2 =
+* Fixed breakpoints bug

+= 1.2.1 =
+* Missing files

 = 1.2.0 =
 * **Enhanced Swiper Configuration**: Swiper settings are now loaded through a single HTML element attribute (`data-swiper`), simplifying the previous method that relied on multiple `data` attributes.